symfony-cmf/symfony-cmf-docs/bundles/seo/seo_aware.rst

 .. caution::

-    The bundles requires the `BurgovKeyValueFormBundle`_ when using the form type.
+    The bundle requires the `BurgovKeyValueFormBundle`_ when using the form type.
 Make sure you install and enable it.

 Sonata Admin Integration